skrodahl/NewTon-beta/README.md

 ## Backlog:
 - Align menu items to the far left.
 - More bullet-proof, persistent, configuration settings.
+  - Lane management is shaky.
+  - Add starting lane number, or ability to give lanes arbitrary names.
 - Add "Generate Bracket" to the Tournament page.
 - Improve referee system.
 - Fix "Lane selection required" in config, it currently does nothing.